anandvijay96/kp-ai-hr-recruitement-assistant/SIMPLE_DEMO_GUIDE.md

 2. Show the mockup design

 **Say:**
 "We're building Client and Vendor management modules.
 Here's a preview of the interface.
-These will be ready in 3-4 weeks after we go live with the core system."
+These will be ready as soon as possible after we go live with the core system."

 **Repeat for:** Vendors page